Man arrested after two-hour standoff with police in central Auckland

 “He shouted at me, told me to f... off.”

-Police had told the neighbour that the man had a knife, and had threatened officers.
+Police had told the neighbour the man had a knife, and had threatened officers, he said.

-Witnesses said the man was travelling along the road banging on doors of houses and frightening passers-by before police had arrived.
+Witnesses said the man had been travelling along the road banging on doors of houses and frightening people before police arrived.

-An officer with a breach kit, which includes a large pair of bolt cutters, approached the unit about 2pm.

-At about 3.30pm, officers carried down a heavy breach kit, including a battering ram.